 Earlier this month, our high school Scholars visited the Albany offices of Bank of America, where they met with representatives from Bank of America, US Trust and Merrill Lynch.
 They learned how to read the financial pages of the newspaper, the difference between stocks, bonds and mutual funds, and about saving money and making a financial plan.

-Financial professionals also provided key advice about college financing--they gave students informational packets, and discussed the importance of knowing where their financial aid was coming from (scholarships, grants or loans) and whether or when the money would need to be paid back.
+Financial professionals also provided useful advice about college financing.
+They gave students informational packets, and discussed the importance of knowing where their financial aid was coming from (scholarships, grants or loans) and whether or when the money would need to be repaid.

 Some highlights from the conversation included: